gemseo/gemseo/doc_src/ode/ode.rst

 .. figure:: /_images/algorithms/ODEProblem_ODEResult_attributes_description.png

-    Correspondence between the elements of an ordinary differential equation with initial conditions and the attributes of the :class:`.ODEProblem` and :class:`.ODEResult` classes.
+    Mapping between the elements of an ordinary differential equation with initial conditions and the attributes of the :class:`.ODEProblem` and :class:`.ODEResult` classes.